 Analyze sales performance for specific vehicle manufacturers to understand market share and brand performance.
 This is useful for competitive analysis and strategic planning.

-parameter to get comprehensive sales data for all vehicles from a specific manufacturer.
+Use the make parameter to get comprehensive sales data for all vehicles from a specific manufacturer.

 Example: